 Connections = hello more clients!

-4. How to find those words that brides are searching for
+4. How to find those words that local clients are searching for.

 Use the Google keyword finder, search for keywords that are low in competition and high in search.
 Try it out here.